andressousa/qlik/SlideShowSheets/README.md

   - **Color:** Progressbar background color;
   - **Height:** Progressbar height.

->NOTE: You must include one time inside each sheet that you want do slide.
+>NOTE: You must include one timer inside each sheet that you want do slide.

 ![How Configure Timer](img/insert.png)